AlbertoGarza99/Data_Scientist/README.md

 # Data_Scientist
-Course of Data Scientis on Python
+Course of Data Scientist on Python